Sign In / Sign Out

 - Map and Locations

-Writing fellows are an integral part of the Writers’ Studio.
-Writing fellows are peer tutors who work with students in the Writers’ Studio to provide good feedback on writing projects and to assist with moderating group discussions.
-Writing fellows reflect the core values of the program, namely, that writing is a social act and that collaboration among peers is a valuable and highly effective method of learning.
-Together with instructors, writing fellows work closely with students in the Writers’ Studio to foster a collaborative, interactive online learning space.
+Writing mentors are an integral part of the Writers’ Studio.
+Writing mentors are peer tutors who work with students in the Writers’ Studio to provide good feedback on writing projects and to assist with moderating group discussions.
+Writing mentors reflect the core values of the program, namely, that writing is a social act and that collaboration among peers is a valuable and highly effective method of learning.
+Together with instructors, writing mentors work closely with students in the Writers’ Studio to foster a collaborative, interactive online learning space.

-Our writing fellows are both advanced undergraduate and graduate students at ASU who are chosen for their strong writing skills and investment in helping others to improve their writing.
+Our writing mentors are both advanced undergraduate and graduate students at ASU who are chosen for their strong writing skills and investment in helping others to improve their writing.

-Writing fellows do not grade essays.
+Writing mentors do not grade essays.
 Rather, they comment on invention work, review second drafts of the multimodal projects students compose in the course, and provide additional support to students throughout the writing process.
-Ultimately, the writing fellows help make the Writers’ Studio a vibrant, dynamic learning space.
+Ultimately, the writing mentors help make the Writers’ Studio a vibrant, dynamic learning space.

-Writers' Studio is always looking students to join our team as Writing Fellows!
+Writers' Studio is always looking for students to join our team as Writing Mentors!

 You meet the minimum qualifications if: